adamlofting/dashboard-zero/R-stuff/codebook.md

 ### comments.csv

-- Description

-Holds the combined comments from all open issues in the requested repositories.
+- Description: Holds the combined comments from all open issues in the requested repositories.

 - Source: https://developer.github.com/v3/issues/comments/#list-comments-on-an-issue